KazuSoap/bibi_calibre/README.md

 is mainly intended for people using vertical writing system.
 But BiB/i itself is very good EPUB reader so maybe useful for others.

-BiB/i calibre plug-in make it easy to read EPUB files on calibre library using BiB/i.
+BiB/i calibre plug-in makes it easy to read EPUB files on calibre library using BiB/i.
 You don't need to install BiB/i.
 Just install this plug-in, select an epub book, and click button, that all!